TheG00dLad/Embedded-Systems/README.md

 One reads and one writes.
 This can be reproduced with the ADC and DAC.
 A small echo machine would be able to echo 66ms to 150 ms.
+The STM L432 will be used to simiulate this mechanical device.

 ### Primary Goal